 Regional Program: United States

-Filming encounters with Immigration and Customs Officials (ICE) can expose human rights abuses, deter violence, substantiate reports and serve as evidence.
+Filming encounters with immigration enforcement can expose human rights abuses, deter violence, substantiate reports and serve as evidence.
 But if the footage isn’t captured safely and ethically, it can put people at risk.

 This project offers a deep dive into how to safely, ethically and effectively film immigration abuses by Immigration and Customs Enforcement (ICE) agents, Border Patrol, and others through tipsheets, case studies, videos, and more.